christopher-besch/homepage/README.md

 The license closest to the source copyrighted material applies.

 # Structure
+See my [React without a Framework](https://chris-besch.com/articles/no_framework_homepage) article for an overview.
 The website doesn't have any client-side (i.e., in-brower) JavaScript except for some [umami](https://umami.is) analytics.

 - `articles/`: One directory per article.
 One markdown file in that directory.